 If you’re wondering why your electric bill is so high, you’re not alone.
 Due to continued supply-chain repercussions two years into the pandemic, along with geopolitical turmoil that’s now affecting the energy market, many large, U.S. metropolitan areas have seen higher bills.
 According to the U.S. Energy Information Administration, the national average residential rate increased by 8% compared to 2021, and in Florida, Hawaii, Illinois, and New York, consumers saw an increase of about 15%.

-In my seven years of experience working in the residential energy sector, I don’t think I’ve seen such a dramatic spike.
-Fortunately, there are several solutions that help, especially for homeowners looking to go beyond basic energy saving tips.
+In my decade or so of working in the residential energy sector, I can tell you that this is a dramatic spike.
+Fortunately, there are several solutions that help, especially for homeowners looking to go beyond basic energy-saving tips.

 In this article, I’ll explore why electric bills are spiking and introduce a major energy-saving tip you probably haven’t heard about.

 Why your electric bill is so high: An explanation